cloudera-labs/cdpctl/README.md

 From there you can create a configuration file by running the following command:

-`./cdpctl config skeleton --profile=aws -o config.yml`
+`./cdpctl config skeleton --platform=aws -o config.yml`

 This will give you a basic configuration file to be able to edit and fill with your cloud config you wish to validate for use with CDP.